OmarShamy/SQL-Layoffs-Data-Cleaning-EDA/README.md

 # 🧹 SQL Data Cleaning & EDA – Layoffs Dataset

 ## 📌 Overview
 This project focuses on cleaning and exploring a dataset of tech layoffs using MySQL.
-It includes tasks like removing duplicates, fixing formatting, handling missing values, and analyzing layoff trends.
+It includes tasks like removing duplicates, fixing formatting, handling missing values, and analyzing layoff trends, and from there specify which company has the biggest layy_off throgh years.

 ## 🔧 Steps Taken: